ankuraniket/Argocd-trial/OIDC provider integration/README.md

 # GKE Okta OIDC configuration
-GKE supports external identity provider to authenticate kubernetes cluster.This readme file is about how to configure external identity provider to GKE.
+GKE supports external identity provider to authenticate kubernetes cluster.
+This readme file is about how to configure external identity provider to GKE.
 By default, GCP Identity and Access Management (IAM) is configured as the identity provider for cluster authentication.
 Here we are going to use OKTA OIDC identity as third-party identity providers.